ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

     ![black](docs/readmeimages/black.png)
     ![Off-White #FFF](docs/readmeimages/fff.png)

     I used three main colours for the website.
-A cyan for the main theme, as well as black and white for contrast.
+A Cyan for the main theme, as well as Black and White for contrast.
 I felt like they complimented each other well, related well to the turtle theme and provided the necessary contrast to use exclusively throughout the design process.

 - ### Typography
-    I used two main fonts for the website, Odibee for the main heading for a gaming feel and Roboto for all content which is well recognised and a standard in web design.
+    I used two main fonts for the website, Odibee, a gaming themed font, for the main heading and Roboto for all content which is well recognised and a standard in web design.

 - ### Imagery
     I sourced the Racing Turtles main logo, the turtle race icons and the race background from licensed images on a Shutterstock free trial which are free for personal and commercial use.
 The turtle portrait images were taken from Unsplash which is a free resource for stock images.
 Using my knowledge of Adobe Photoshop and Illustrator, all images have been selected and edited/exported with as much uniformity as possible and downsampled to decrease page load times.